fosterlab/PrInCE-Matlab/README.md

       * ...
     * pcpsilac.m

 To accomplish this, create a home folder (e.g. "Pipeline/").
-Unzip the code downloaded from [https://github.com/fosterlab/PCP-SILAC](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the home directory.
-In the home directory, create a folder called "Input", then place all data files (one for each condition) and the reference database file in this Input/ folder.
-The resulting file structure should look like this:
+Unzip the code downloaded from [https://github.com/fosterlab/PCP-SILAC](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the working directory.
+In the working directory, create a folder called "Input" and place all data files (one for each condition) and the reference database file in this Input/ folder.

 ### 4. Enter the details of your experiment in pcpsilac.m.